odiseoteam/SyliusReferralsPlugin/README.md

 ## Description

-This is a Sylius Plugin that adds affiliate program to your store.
+This Sylius Plugin helps you to reach new customers, grow your business, and build customer loyalty through a referrals program.

+**Reward customers for referrals**

+Turn your customers into influencers, reward them when they refer a friend, and find new customers organically.

+**Rewards and incentives model**

+This plugin comes with a rewards mechanism to allow you to manage the rewards for your affiliates.

-Support Sylius version 1.10+.
+**Support Sylius version 1.10+.**

 ## Demo